The Lightstone Group: Multifamily Investment

 Lightstone's national multifamily portfolio comprises over 25,000 units.
 In December 2021, the company acquired a portfolio of more than 7,800 apartments in Michigan from Hartman & Tyner for approximately $1 billion.

 Lightstone Capital

 Lightstone Capital, the firm's real estate debt platform, was established in 2018.
-Since its launch, it has originated over $1.5 billion in transactions.
+Since its launch, it has originated approximately $2 billion in transactions.
 The platform provides financing secured by real estate assets located in gateway markets.

+Lightstone DIRECT

+Lightstone DIRECT is a private real estate investment platform launched in November 2025 by Lightstone.
+The platform provides accredited investors access to institutional-quality private real estate investments, beginning with multifamily and industrial properties, through single-asset offerings.
+Investments are targeting near-term cash flow and monthly distributions.
+All Lightstone DIRECT investment opportunities are sourced, executed, and managed by Lightstone’s vertically integrated team, with the firm committing at least 20 percent of equity in each offering.
+All investments are vetted and approved by Lightstone’s principals, ensuring that Lightstone DIRECT investors benefit from aligned interests.

+Heartland National Insurance Company

+Lightstone in April 2026 invested in the McDaniel Company, the parent of Heartland National Life Insurance Company, which provides annuity and supplemental health insurance products to the US retirement market.
+Lightstone would provide funding, investment knowledge, and strategic guidance to support Heartland’s next stage of expansion, including broader annuity and supplemental health offerings.

 Lightstone REITs

 In 2006, the company offered a $300 million real estate investment trust, which allowed Lightstone to raise money from outside investors for the first time.
 The non-traded Lightstone Value Plus REIT invested in office, retail, and other commercial properties, and by the end of 2009, was fully invested in a total of 30 properties.
 By the end of 2011, Lightstone Value Plus I was the 18th largest non-traded U.S. REIT.

 In the summer of 2010, the company offered second, non-traded REIT, Lightstone Value Plus II, committing capital to the hospitality, retail, multi-family, and commercial segments.
 The Lightstone Group committed 10% of the capital raised by the REIT.
 By December 2011, LVPII had invested in several properties, including the Crowne Plaza Boston hotel, Saxon Hall Rego Park, and TownePlace Metairie hotel in New Orleans.